Evolution of Gaussian Concentration Bounds under Diffusions: Nonlinear semigroup, gradient bounds, and coupling

 Combining \eqref{nabest}, \eqref{further} with \eqref{summarize} we obtain that $\mu_t$ satisfies $\gcb{D_t}$ with

-which is the claim of the theorem. \end{proof} \begin{remark} \leavevmode\\ \begin{itemize} \item[a)] In case $\Gamma(f)=a^2\|\nabla f\|^2$, we have $C_1=a^{-2}, C_2=a^2$, so $D_t$ in $t=0$ equals $D$.
-In general, $C_1^2 C_2^2>1$, which means that at time $t=0$ we do not recover the constant $D$ in \eqref{dtgradbo}, but a larger constant.
-This is an artefact of the method where we estimate the norm of the gradient via the carr\'e du champ. \item[b)] In case we have an exact commutation relation of the type
+which is the claim of the theorem. \end{proof} \begin{remark} \leavevmode\\ \textup{(}a\textup{)} In case $\Gamma(f)=a^2\|\nabla f\|^2$, we can take $C_1=a^{-2}, C_2=a^2$, so $D_0=D$.
+In general $C_1^2 C_2^2>1$, which means that at time $t=0$ we do not recover the constant $D$ in \eqref{dtgradbo}, but a larger constant.
+This is an artifact of the method where we estimate the norm of the gradient via the carr\'e du champ. \textup{(}b\textup{)} In case we have an exact commutation relation of the type

 such as is the case for the Ornstein-Uhlenbeck process, we obtain directly